mg126e/61040-portfolio/README.md

 # About Me

-My name is Marin, I'm a Computer Science Major and Art History Minor!
+My name is Marin, I'm a CS major and Art History minor!

 Some fun facts about me:
 1. I have two dogs